 Karen K. McGinnis has served as a director since June 2019.
 Ms. McGinnis has over 30 years of experience, including serving in executive operational and finance roles at international public companies.
 In April 2021, Ms. McGinnis retired from Illumina, Inc., a leader in sequencing- and array-based solutions for genetic and genomic analysis, where she served as Chief Accounting Officer since November 2017.
-She currently serves on the boards of Absci Corporation, a leading synthetic biology company enabling drug discovery and biomanufacturing of next generation biotherapeutics and Sonendo, Inc., a medical technology company focused on saving teeth from tooth decay.
-She previously served on the board of Biosplice Therapeutics, Inc., a clinical-stage biotechnology company pioneering therapeutics based on alternative pre-mRNA splicing for major diseases.
+She currently serves on the boards of Absci Corporation (Nasdaq: ABSI), a generative artificial intelligence (AI) drug creation company that combines AI with scalable wet lab technologies to create better biologics for patients, faster, where she is Chair of the Audit Committee and a member of the Compensation Committee.
+She previously served on the boards of Sonendo, Inc., a medical technology company focused on saving teeth from tooth decay, and Biosplice Therapeutics, Inc., a clinical-stage biotechnology company pioneering therapeutics based on alternative pre-mRNA splicing for major diseases.
 Prior to joining Illumina in November 2017, Ms. McGinnis served from February 2016 to April 2017 as Director, President and Chief Executive Officer of Mad Catz Interactive, Inc. a global provider of innovative interactive entertainment products.
 From June 2013 through February 2016, Ms. McGinnis served as Mad Catz' Chief Financial Officer.
 Prior to joining Mad Catz, Ms. McGinnis served from November 2009 through May 2013 as Chief Accounting Officer of Cymer, Inc., the world's leading supplier of light sources used in the photolithography process for semiconductor or chip manufacturing until its acquisition in 2013.
 Ms. McGinnis also served as Chief Accounting Officer for Insight Enterprises, Inc., from September 2006 until March 2009, its Senior Vice President of Finance from 2001 through September 2006 and its Vice President of Finance from 2000 through 2001.
 McGinnis is a Certified Public Accountant and earned her BBA in Accounting from the University of Oklahoma.